 The winter months slunk by and I was back in New York.
 A cold rain fell on the banks of unmelted snow lining the sidewalk along Sixth Avenue.
 Dogs wore coats and ski-gloved hands fumbled with umbrellas.
 I’d have said it was perfect Manhattan weather, but I didn’t want to risk the pun.

 It had taken me this long to arrange some face time with Greg Boehm.
 Boehm owns Cocktail Kingdom, a company that imports Japanese and European cocktailing paraphernalia and publishes replicas of vintage cocktail books.
 Boehm owns most of the originals himself.
-He has one of . . . → Read More: Periodista Tales: Greg Boehm—The Collector
+He has . . . → Read More: Periodista Tales: Greg Boehm—The Collector

 I was standing outside McSorley’s Old Ale House in the East Village waiting for David Wondrich.
 McSorley’s is not a cocktail bar.
 They serve one drink—ale—and have done since 1854.
 Manhattan’s East Village has probably the highest concentration of craft cocktail bars in the United States—PDT, Death + Company, all the biggies—but Wondrich wanted to meet at McSorley’s.
 Not five o’clock yet and it was bedlam in there, so I waited on the curb.

 After a few minutes, Wondrich came ambling down the street with a beaten leather man-bag strapped across his chest.
-Last time I’d seen Wondrich, . . . → Read More: Periodista Tales: David Wondrich—The Historian
+Last time I’d . . . → Read More: Periodista Tales: David Wondrich—The Historian

 Chapter 1: Tales of the Periodista